x71c9/uranio/README.md

 uranio init
 ```
 This method initialized the repository.
 It downloads all the dependecies and
-create the files and directories needed to work.
+create the files and directories needed for start working.

 ---